 Essie Golden/Instagram

-As her toxic relationship with boyfriend at the time came to an end, she actually stopped caring about her appearance, and found herself feeling bewildered and stuck in a life that she desperately wanted to escape.
-Surprisingly enough, she was reunited with her biological father that extended an offer to help her move to New York City, where she could finally have a chance to pursue on of her lifelong dreams.
+As her toxic relationship with her boyfriend at the time came to an end, she actually stopped caring about her appearance, and found herself feeling bewildered and stuck in a life that she desperately wanted to escape.
+Surprisingly enough, she was reunited with her biological father who extended an offer to help her move to New York City, where she could finally have a chance to pursue one of her lifelong dreams.
 "I wanted to move to New York to be a supermodel.
 I was obsessed with Toccara from America's Next Top Model.
 I wanted to be her, she was beautiful."

 This was probably one of the first times she had the courage to leave behind people, places, and things that no longer served her, and boy, did her world shift!
 Ironically, after getting settled in her NYC apartment that was actually an illegal makeshift room in a daycare, she slowly but surely became to many what Tocarra was to her: an inspiration.